freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor.english.md

 <section id='description'>
 In this project, you will analyze a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.

-You can access <a href='https://repl.it/@BeauCarnes/fcc-sea-level-predictor' target='_blank'>the full project description and starter code on repl.it</a>.
+You can access <a href='https://repl.it/@freeCodeCamp/fcc-sea-level-predictor' target='_blank'>the full project description and starter code on repl.it</a>.

 After going to that link, fork the project.
 Once you complete the project based on the instructions in 'README.md', submit your project link below.

+We are still developing the interactive instructional part of the data analysis with Python curriculum.
+For now, you will have to use other resources to learn how to pass this challenge.
 </section>

 ## Instructions